jacks4ever/DegoogledAndroidAuto/README.md

 ## Privacy & Security

+### Fully Degoogled Version

 - **No Data Collection**: The app does not collect or transmit any usage data
 - **Minimal Permissions**: Only requests permissions essential for functionality
 - **Local Processing**: Voice commands and navigation calculations happen on-device
 - **Open Source**: All code is available for review and verification
 - **End-to-End Encryption**: Messaging uses Matrix protocol's encryption
+- **Zero Google Dependencies**: No Google libraries, services, or APIs

+### Minimal Google Version

+- **Isolation Layer**: All Google components are isolated in a proxy layer
+- **Network Filtering**: Blocks all analytics, tracking, and non-essential API calls
+- **Minimal Authentication**: Uses only essential Google authentication for the Android Auto protocol
+- **Local Processing**: All voice commands are processed locally
+- **Network Monitoring**: Monitors and logs all network requests
+- **Privacy Mode**: Master switch for all privacy features

 ## Building from Source